JoshCheek/slackbot-videochat/Readme.md

   (eg slash command is either only visible to the sender, or there is an awkward interaction where the command is visible to the channel, they designed it this way intentionally, but it feels very awkward)
-* Generalize the bot so you can use it from other services than just Slack.
+* Generalize the naming so you can use it from other services than just Slack.
 * Put React back in so that it can be tested
 * Fallback to voice if video is not supported.
 * Look into adding screensharing, I think I saw a web app do this once, so it's probably possible.